ibm-cloud-docs/watson-knowledge-studio-data/publish-ml.md

 {: #wks_manlu_procedure}

 1. [Export a machine learning model](#exporting-a-machine-learning-model).
-2. Follow the [Customizing](/docs/natural-language-understanding-data?topic=natural-language-understanding-data-customizing) instructions in the {{site.data.keyword.nlushort}} for {{site.data.keyword.icp4dfull_notm}} documentation to create an entities model with the ZIP file that you downloaded.
+2. Follow the [Customizing](/docs/natural-language-understanding-data?topic=natural-language-understanding-data-customizing) instructions in the {{site.data.keyword.nlushort}} for {{site.data.keyword.icp4dfull_notm}} documentation to create an entities model with the .zip file that you downloaded.

 ## Deleting a version
 {: #wks_delete_model_version}